Hot flashes in pregnancy aren't unusual and are nothing to be concerned about. It's just caused by hormones.

 Many – but not all – pregnant women will experience hot flashes in pregnancy, just like not all women will get hot flushes during the menopause.
 It really does depend on the individual.

-Midwife Marley, a spokesperson at the annual Baby Show told us, ‘It’s very common to get hot flashes in pregnancy; sometimes it’s one of the first symptoms a woman gets.
+Midwife Marley (opens in new tab), a spokesperson at the annual Baby Show (opens in new tab) told us, 'It's very common to get hot flashes in pregnancy; sometimes it's one of the first symptoms a woman gets.
 They are usually caused by hormonal changes (sudden changes in oestrogen and progesterone levels), and increased blood flow in the body, causing your temperature to elevate slightly.
-The extra blood can rush to the face giving you a red, flushed appearance.’
+The extra blood can rush to the face giving you a red, flushed appearance.'

-Kate Mundell, a midwife for Naytal, the online women’s health clinic, agrees.
-‘The hormonal changes our bodies go through during pregnancy are phenomenal,’ she says.
-‘And hot flashes or generally feeling warmer during pregnancy is almost certainly caused by fluctuations in hormone levels – this is the case during the first trimester.’
+Kate Mundell, a midwife for Naytal (opens in new tab), the online women's health clinic, agrees.
+'The hormonal changes our bodies go through during pregnancy are phenomenal,' she says.
+'And hot flashes or generally feeling warmer during pregnancy is almost certainly caused by fluctuations in hormone levels – this is the case during the first trimester (opens in new tab).'

 As your pregnancy progresses, there are additional reasons why you may feel warm or flushed.
-‘During the third trimester, when the uterus has grown significantly, this will also cause a raise in body temperature as the cardiovascular system is working that bit harder to do everything.
-This can be due to carrying extra weight and a smaller lung capacity as the baby gets bigger,’ adds Kate.
+'During the third trimester (opens in new tab), when the uterus has grown significantly, this will also cause a raise in body temperature as the cardiovascular system is working that bit harder to do everything.
+This can be due to carrying extra weight and a smaller lung capacity as the baby gets bigger,' adds Kate.

 When do hot flashes in pregnancy start?